mrzjordan16/TalosOS-Homelab-Dev/README.md

 ![TalosOS Logo](https://avatars.githubusercontent.com/u/13804887?s=200&v=4)

 This comprehensive guide will walk you through setting up a production-grade Kubernetes cluster using TalosOS.
-The setup includes one control plane node and one worker node, connected securely through Tailscale.
+The setup includes one control plane node and two worker node, connected securely through Tailscale.
+Since TalosOS is immutable, all management operations are performed from a separate remote machine.

 ## 📋 Prerequisites

 Before you begin, ensure you have:

+- Four physical machines:
+  - One remote management machine (laptop/desktop)
+  - One control plane node
-- Two physical machines (nodes) for control plane and worker
+  - Two worker node
 - USB drive (8GB minimum) for installation
 - Access to router for static IP configuration
 - Tailscale account